Old Colonists’ Museum Ephemera Collection

 This is Rev. Walter Lawry's visiting card:

-Ref: OCM Ephemera - Reverend Walter Lawry, General Superintendent, Wesleyan Mission, New Zealand (visiting card), c mid 1800s, Sir George Grey Special Collections, Auckland Libraries.
+Ref: OCM Ephemera - Reverend Walter Lawry, General Superintendent, Wesleyan Mission, New Zealand (visiting card), mid 1800s, Auckland Libraries Heritage Collections.

 This transfer to the three places wasn’t straight forward.
 Colgan states that the director of the War Memorial Museum wanted all or nothing, while an article in The New Zealand Herald (22 August 1964) put it more diplomatically saying the Museum declined the offer due to, “A shortage of space, finance and because it considered the documents removed from the collection deprived it of its special significance.”